 It’s unfortunate that the place in which many people spend most of their time, is also a place that can have an effect on eye comfort.
 There are a number of reasons why this might be the case:

 Many offices are closely climate controlled, in order to make it as comfortable as possible, for as many people as possible.
 This usually means keeping them at a level of low humidity, which has other benefits such as preventing damp.
-What this also means unfortunately, is that without adequate moisture in the air some people’s eyes can become dry, causing them to feel itchy and uncomfortable.
+What this also means unfortunately, is that without adequate moisture in the air some people’s eyes can become dry, causing them to feel irritated and uncomfortable.

 Because computer monitors are in fact ‘lights’ themselves, only a low level of extra lighting is required to light an office.
 What this means, is that in areas where there isn’t a lot of natural light, eyes are having to strain to see.